ScrapCodes/image-recognition-tensorflow/Blog/blog.md

 	return (np.asarray(images), np.asarray(labels))
 ```

 We should scale the images to some standard size smaller than actual image resolution.
-These images are more than 170x170 in size, so we scale them all to 100x100 for furthur processing.
+These images are more than 170x170 in size, so we scale them all to 100x100 for further processing.

 ```python
 maxsize = 100, 100